 6. Trust in your own authority.

 Even if you're furious, act calm when giving a time-out.
 It's important for your child to know that you're the one in control.
 Remember that discipline is really a way of teaching your child about appropriate behavior and reactions.
 Shouting, "That's enough!
-You get to the time-out chair this instant!" doesn't exactly demonstrate control.
+You get to the time-out chair this instant!" doesn't demonstrate control.
+And never hit, spank or swat your child.
 In fact, the approach can backfire if you're too angry or if your child perceives you as vindictive.
 She may just wonder if you're the one who could use a time-out!
 Or you may end up hearing your tone and language coming out of her mouth; children are remarkably good at observing and mimicking their parents.

 Also, don't overexplain or justify your actions with a long speech, and resist getting ensnared in a conversation about the time-out or the behavior that led to it.
 Finally, never waffle.
 It's tempting to revoke a time-out when your child promises to be good, but that doesn't help either of you in the long run.
 Show you mean business by using a confident, even tone and by standing firm on what you say.

 A good way to end a time-out is by summarizing the reason for it one last time and encouraging your child to continue working on the issue that landed her in the hot seat.
 Try, "You can go and play now.
 But remember, no hitting."
 Or, "Can you remember to use your quiet voice now?
 No more screaming."
 Resist the temptation to lecture or demand an apology -- and don't bring up the incident later on.
 You've made your point, and nagging is only likely to upset or embarrass your child.